 Healthcare providers encourage pregnant women to test for Gestational Diabetes between weeks 24 and 28.
 This test screens women (specifically those with no history of diabetes) for high blood sugar levels during pregnancy.

-How Does the Oral Glucose Tolerance Test Work?
+The Conventional Oral Glucose Tolerance Test

 An oral glucose test introduces glucose into the body which then is absorbed into the bloodstream.
 Cells that have enough insulin or have proper insulin sensitivity will be able to usher glucose into blood cells, lowering blood sugar back down to a healthy range.